 Reverb, an online marketplace for new, used, and vintage music gear, listed a large influx of new buyers: “We’re seeing an increase in guitars, synthesizers, keyboards, and pro audio orders.
 Based on what is selling on Reverb, it appears that people are making electronic music and experimenting with beats,” said Jim Tuerk, Reverb’s business development director.

 So despite everything, music, in this day and age, is still proving to be the leader of the arts.
 Its universal appeal has enormous power to unite people.
 And why not?
-Creating and playing music together is a tremendous joy, and joy is just what we need right now.
-While many businesses are trying to keep their heads above water, the music industry seems to have, surprisingly, experienced a musical rebirth of sorts.
+Creating and playing together is a tremendous joy, and joy is just what we need right now.
+While many businesses are trying to keep their heads above water, this industry seems to have, surprisingly, experienced a rebirth of sorts.